viktorchernev/DescribeLanguage/Highlighting/instructions.md

 XML files for Notepad++ highlighting are present in this folder, and I will add such files for other editors, when available.
-Meanwhile, you can use the instructions below to set the highlighting in your favourite editor manually - it shouldn't be too difficult.
+Meanwhile, you can use the instructions below to set the highlighting in your favorite editor manually - it shouldn't be too difficult, given it even supports defining user languages like that.
 You can use different colors if you like, of course.

-* Color keywords dark blue.
-Keywords are commas "," semicolons ";" and production arrows "->"
-* Color comments green and make italic.
-Allow comments anywhere and allow comments folding.
-Line comments start with two forward slashes "//" and end with a new line symbol "\n".
-Delimited comments start with a forward slash and a star "/\*" and end with a star and a forward slash "\*/"
-* Color tags dark blue as well, and make bold.
-Tags are groups that start with lesser then symbol "<" and end with a greater then symbol ">"
-* Color decorators purple or cyan or magenta.
-Decorators are groups that start with curly bracket "{" and end with a curly bracket "}"
-* Color links red.
-Links start with square bracket "\[" and end with square bracket "\]"
-* Optionally, add one more group to color text in regular brackets in light-gray "(" and ")"
+However, such approach to highlighting is somewhat simplistic and will never work perfectly.
+It works well enough though, in the absence of proper highlighting plugins, this is the next best thing, and we don't have such plugins developed yet.

+You can use visual styles you like - we prefer - green for comments, red for links, gray or greens on green background or magenta for decorators, deep blue for operators, possibly on contrasting yellow background.
+The instructions are given below:

+* Extensions to automatically apply language to are ".ds" - Describe source files and ".dr" - Describe draft files.
+* Fold code on "->" and ";"
+* Fold comments on "/*" and "*/"
+* Allow folding of comments - yes
+* Comment line - "//" and "\n"
+* Comment delimited - "/*" and "*/"
+* Operators - "->", "," and ";"
+* Delimiter - "://" and "." - Hack for escaping slashes in URLs, otherwise they are treated as comments
+* Delimiter - "{" and "}" - For decorators
+* Delimiter - "<." and ">" - For public tags that utilize namespaces
+* Delimiter - "<" and ">" - For tags
+* Delimiter - "[" and "]" - For links